EMSB Marks Black History Month Through Hands-On Learning and Creativity

 As part of Black History Month

-celebrations, John F. Kennedy High School is proud to welcome Canadian boxing
+celebrations, John F. Kennedy High School was proud to welcome Canadian boxing

 legend Otis Grant on February 23 for a special student assembly focused on